srdz-af/srdz-af/README.md

 ### [swe locker - swe.locker](https://swe.locker)

-1. Apply to SWE internship and new grad positions, 2.
-Track your applications, 3.
-Optimize your resume, 4.
-Repeat.
+Apply to SWE internship and new grad positions -> Track your applications -> Optimize your resume -> Repeat.
 Designed as a personal application for standardizing my own job-seeking loop (behind a UI i don't actually hate), but open for everyone for free.
 Had to aggressively optimize the resume grader for minimizing cache-miss and output tokens, bringing down average grading cost for a complete 1 page pdf resume to $0.0003, while still getting good grade distribution (with a bit of compression tho) and full text comments.
 My job posting sources are the [Simplify Jobs repos](https://github.com/SimplifyJobs)